marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

 {% endhighlight %}

 ## Monitoring layer
-For this layer I defined a config map for the prometheus and grafana configurations.
+For this layer I defined a config map for the Prometheus and Grafana configurations.
-That the configuration is a translation of docker-compose monitor definition to kubernetes.
+The configuration is a translation of docker-compose monitor definition to kubernetes.
 Here the magic work is made by the Prometheus configuration that stay synchronized with the cluster state.
 {% highlight yaml %}
 #complete source code at https://github.com/marcelloraffaele/starevent-quarkus/blob/b1.1-monitoring/kubernetes/monitoring.yaml